EdgeApp/disklet/README.md

 #### `getData(path: string): Promise<Uint8Array>`

 Reads a file's contents as binary data.
-The path must exisit and be a file, or this will fail.
+The path must exisit and be a binary file, or this will fail.

 #### `getText(path: string): Promise<string>`

 Reads a file's contents as text.
-The path must exisit and be a file, or this will fail.
+The path must exisit and be a text file, or this will fail.

 #### `list(path?: string): Promise<DiskletListing>`

 Lists a folders's contents.
-If the path points to a file instead of a folder, returns the file's normalized path and type (`{ '...normalized path...': 'file' }`).
 Returns an empty listing if the location is missing (`{}`).
+If the path points to a file instead of a folder, returns the file's normalized path and type (`{ 'a/somefile.txt': 'file' }`).

 #### `setData(path: string, data: ArrayLike<number>): Promise<mixed>`